This is the current Constitution. One may wish to visit the [[2013 Constitution]] or [[2012 Constitution]] to see what’s changed.

 – Via a majority vote of the Central Committee; or

 – By any member.
 For an individual member to convene a General Assembly, they must be in good standing, and collect signatures of other members in good standing totaling 10% of the general membership, or 10 members, whichever is less.
-In this event, signatures will be presented to either the Arbiter, who will be responsible for chairing the subsequent General Assembly.
+In this event, signatures will be presented to an Arbiter.
+The Arbiters will be responsible for chairing the subsequent General Assembly.

 ==== E. The Central Committee ====

 – The Central Committee is the executive body elected and empowered by the organization to make decisions based along organizational policy lines in between General Assembly meetings or constitutional conventions.
 The committee is understood to provide leadership to the General Assembly, although the General Assembly retains final authority over the committee.
 The General Assembly retains legislative power and sets organizational policy; it’s day-to-day implementation is executed via the Central Committee.
-This committee includes a Chairperson, Director of Communications, Outreach Coordinator, and at least four (4) at-large members.
+This committee includes a Chairperson and at least six (6) at-large members.
 Central Committee positions are positions of responsibility, not positions of power.
 All Central Committee members are responsible for the financial health of the organization and are expected to participate in budgeting and fundraising.
 As elected representatives of the organization, Central Committee members are held to highest possible standards in how they represent the organization internally and externally.
 They should expect to live, embody, and communicate the organizational values, adding both hard work and strategic perspective to the organization.

 – Executive Chairperson – The Chairperson is responsible for writing and sending out agendas in advance of the General Assembly meetings.
 This individual is responsible for moderating meetings.
 At the chairpersons discretion they can turn over control of a meeting to a member in good standing of the General Assembly.
 The chairperson will also provide to the General Assembly a recounting of the minutes and decisions voted on both by the General Assembly and the central committee on a weekly basis.